 3.2.
-When does Medibank become aware of information?
+When is Medibank aware of information?

 The ASX Listing Rules state that Medibank becomes aware of information if an Officer has, or ought reasonably to have, come into possession of the information in the course of the performance of their duties as an Officer of Medibank.